 She stares at him.

 “Look, we know where they’re headed.
-We’ll find them back in Gulfside, Scar.”
+We’ll find them back in Farport, Scar.”
 Her nostrils flare.
-“There’s no way we can catch up to them before then, so let’s just get another night of rest.
+“There’s no way we can catch up to them before then, so let’s just get a night of rest.
 Tomorrow we head home.”